sherlyc/Taxonomic/README.md

 # Taxonomic Routing

 This exercise has you building an experience to navigate some of the [Taxonomic Rank](https://en.wikipedia.org/wiki/Taxonomic_rank).
-We'll use [React Router]() to create the links and pages and manage browser history.
+We'll use [React Router](https://reacttraining.com/react-router/web/guides/quick-start) to create the links and pages and manage browser history.
+Heres a [React Router Tutorial](https://reacttraining.com/react-router/) to help you get started.

 ## Setup